K. Krishnasamy

-K. Krishnasamy (born 3 April 1952) is an Indian physician, social worker and politician who was a Member of the Legislative Assembly of Tamil Nadu.
+R. Krishnasamy (born 3 April 1952) is an Indian physician, social worker and politician who was a Member of the Legislative Assembly of Tamil Nadu.
 He founded the Puthiya Tamilagam party in 1999 and was elected to the Tamil Nadu legislative assembly from Ottapidaram constituency in 1996 election and as Puthiya Tamilagam candidate in 2011 Alliance with All India Anna Dravida Munnetra Kazhagam party.

 Political views

 Krishnasamy on 2019, supported the three language policy in Tamil Nadu and Hindi as a third language for Tamil students.
 Speaking at a function in Paramakudi in 2019 Krishnasamy said to his party youngsters, "Even if women of a different caste loves you, you should stay away.
 We have to move forward".

 He supported NEET for Tamil Nadu in August 2017 in a demonstration when AIADMK, DMK and many other parties opposed it.
 Former CPI(M) legislator K. Balabharathi accused him of hypocrisy, recalling that in 2011, the Krishnasamy had thanked then Chief Minister J Jayalalithaa for recommending a medical college seat for his daughter.

 Krishnaswamy has supported many policies and positions espoused by the Bharatiya Janata Party (BJP).
 He has insisted that the Hindu Nationalist Rashtriya Swayamsevak Sangh (RSS) is a nationalist organisation and not a communal organization.
 He also claimed that there is no evidence the BJP government is trying to impose Hindi across India.
 His critics alleged that Krishnaswamy is appeasing the BJP and the RSS for personal gain.